psx95/learning-go/object-orientation-polymorphism/interfaces.md

 // File implements Reader interface defined above since it models all the behavior expected of a Reader
 // We explicitly bind the Read method from Reader interface (uses same function signature) to the File
 // type within the File type definition, which makes File implement Reader.
-// NOTE: Interface implementation in Go is implicit, which means you do not have to explictly declare
+// NOTE: Interface implementation in Go is implicit, which means you do not have to explicitly declare
-// type A implments B (like in other object oriented language) func (f File) Read(b []byte) (n int, err error)
+// type A implements B (like in other object oriented language) func (f File) Read(b []byte) (n int, err error)

 // TCPConn implements Reader